<img src="https://ws.zoominfo.com/pixel/20BaaYt5U7vKWlVNoJuI" width="1" height="1" style="display: none;">

 Instead, you need to focus on the metrics that show how your podcast is helping you hit target goals.
 Because after all, if you’ve created a podcast you likely have goals around it that impact greater business goals right?
 So let’s start looking at how your podcast is impacting your bigger strategic initiatives.

 The problem we run into with moving beyond those metrics, however, is that if you’re using Apple and other podcast apps, then you likely only have access to the data they provide.
-And spoiler alert, they’re the ones who love downloads and listens.
+And spoiler alert, they only provide data on downloads and listens.
+Look into true podcast analytics, like Casted's Insights which provides firmographic data about who's listening or viewing your show.

 It all comes back to being the owner of the platform you publish to (vs. relying on third-party mediums).
 So to combat this, we recommend hosting your podcasts on your website.
 This way, you can own your audience and gather all the data you need to connect your podcast episodes to your campaigns.